Jason2Brownlee/blog/content/posts/border-science.md

 And border science?

-Perhaps its a points of transition.
+Perhaps it's a point of transition.

 Again, from chatting with claude: